Smart3DLiDAR/ICESat-2-Photon-Denoising/README.md

 Photon_Denoising: This directory contains basic functional code related to photon noise removal, including the Douglas–Peucker algorithm, basic functional code for Minpts calculation, and basic functional code for photon ellipse counting.

-Sample : This directory holds the test data in '.csv' format.
+Sample : This directory holds the test data in '.xlsx' format.

 Result : This directory stores the modeling results of the test data.